by Professor Robert Coe

 We’ve all done it: observed another teacher’s lesson and made a judgement about how effective the teaching was.
 Instinctively it feels valid.
 I am a good teacher; I’ll know a good lesson when I see one.
 We’ve all experienced it from the other side – being observed – but this time the feeling may be more mixed.
 Sometimes you get real insight from someone who sees what you don’t, questions what you take for granted and makes you think differently.
 Sometimes they just tell you what they would have done, or focus on some trivial irrelevance.

-In September, I gave a talk at the ResearchED2013 conference.
-Earlier in the day, Tom Bennett had talked about fashions that had been adopted widely, but uncritically, by teachers, such as Brain Gym, VAK, Left/Right-Brainedness.
-I sensed a hint of smugness among the delegates: they had never embraced such flakiness, or if they had it was short-lived and emphatically renounced.
+Thinking back to ResearchED2013 conference.
+Tom Bennett talked about fashions that had been adopted widely, but uncritically, by teachers, such as Brain Gym, VAK, Left/Right-Brainedness.
+I remember a hint of smugness among the delegates: they had never embraced such flakiness, or if they had it was short-lived and emphatically renounced.
 I couldn’t resist trying to challenge any feelings of being ‘holier-than-thou’ by pointing out something they were still doing, but for which evidential justification was no better than the flaky stuff: classroom observation.

 The evidence shows that when untrained observers are asked to judge the quality of a lesson, there is likely to be only modest agreement among them.
 Worse still, even if they do agree that what they see is good practice, it often actually isn’t.
 I will briefly outline some of this evidence, and then try to explain how something that feels so right can actually be so wrong.